 How can I turn off cookies?

-It is usually possible to stop your browser accepting all cookies, or cookies from a particular website.
+It is usually possible to stop your browser accepting either all cookies, or just cookies from a particular website.
 Turning off certain cookies may affect your experience on our website, but we will try to minimise any impact caused by this.

 All modern browsers allow you to change your cookie settings.
 You can usually find these settings in the Options or Preferences menu of your browser.